 Note – You need a car to get to most wineries on this list (with two lovely exceptions), click here to find a car.

 For more kid-friendly activities in Bordeaux check out my article about 30 things to do with kids in Bordeaux.
-And if visiting wineries is your thing you should also check out my article about the best wineries in Saint Emilion and about a dream wine trip in the Medoc wine region.
+And if visiting wineries is your thing you should also check out my article about the best wineries in Saint Emilion, a dream wine trip in the Medoc wine region, and my guide to the Bordeaux wine region.

 Kid-friendly wineries in Saint Emilion and Fronsac – the right bank